MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 _**data**_.

 You are free to name the callback anything you like.
-For this example, we named the callback function _the_callback_.
+For this example, we called the callback function _the_callback_.

-The data parameter is always a Python list, but the contents of the list vary by the report type.
-The last element of the list is always a time stamp except for the loop_back report which does not contain a time stamp.
+The data parameter is always a Python list, but the contents vary by report type.
+The last element of the list is always a time stamp, except for the loop_back report, which does not contain a time stamp.

-When an API call requires a callback function, the contents of list are specified in the API documentation.
+When an API call requires a callback function, the list's contents are specified in the API documentation.
 For example, for _set_pin_mode_digital_input_, data contains the following list:
 [pin_type, pin_number, pin_value, raw_time_stamp]

-The pin type identifies the pin type such as dht, analog, digital, etc. The pin number is the pin that is being monitored, the pin_value is the current reported value, and the raw_time_stamp is the time stamp of the event, and the raw_time_stamp is the time that the client received the report.
+The pin type identifies the pin type, such as DHT, analog, digital, etc. The pin number is the pin being monitored, the pin_value is the current reported value, and the raw_time_stamp is the time stamp of the event and the time that the client received the report.

-In the example, we create variables that are offsets into the list, to help dereference the list contents.
+In the example, we create offset variables to help dereference the list

 ```aiignore
 # Callback data indices